WaterlinePL/HMSE-frontend/README.md

 The installation manual can be found in the README on each of the deployments' branches.

-In order to maintain more easily the code, frontend uses submodules that are dedicated for each deployment.
+In order to facilitate code maintenance, the frontend uses submodules that are dedicated for each deployment.
-Currently used submodules:
+Currently used submodules are as follows:
 * [`hmse_simulations`](https://github.com/WaterlinePL/hmse_simulations/tree/main)
 * [`hmse_projects`](https://github.com/WaterlinePL/hmse_projects/tree/main)
 * [`hmse_hydrological_models`](https://github.com/WaterlinePL/hmse_hydrological_models/tree/main)